alphagov/govuk-design-system/src/accessibility/WCAG-2.2/index.md

 1. Revisit the [Government Digital Service (GDS) guidance](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps) on accessibility is and why your service needs to invest in it
 2. Read [What’s new in WCAG 2.2](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/) to understand the new criteria your service will need to comply with
 3. Ask your wider organisation for support to prepare for work needed to meet WCAG 2.2
+4. Update your service to use [GOV.UK Frontend v5.0.0](https://frontend.design-system.service.gov.uk/changes-to-govuk-frontend-v5/) or later, to make it easier to make changes in your service
-4. Review the lists on this page of affected components and patterns in the Design System
+5. Review the lists on this page of affected components and patterns in the Design System
-5. Assess your service to see how many affected components and patterns are in use
+6. Assess your service to see how many affected components and patterns are in use
-6. Plan and implement the changes needed to your service
+7. Plan and implement the changes needed to your service

 Make sure there's expertise within your organisation by advocating for people to receive training in accessibility.
 To provide some help with this, the Design System team is [organising community events](/community/) to help service teams share information with each other.